Blame it on the Mother!

 Yes!
 Secret.
 Nobody knows about it, and hush don’t tell it to anyone.
 Otherwise, the ‘pari‘ (angel) will fly away.

 NO way!
 I want to see that garden bhaiya, let’s go.

 Abhi nahi, shaam ko 4 baje (not now, come by 4 pm) and come alone.
 Don’t forget you want to see the pari alone.

-The excitement was palpable, but mother’s have been blessed with microscopic eye.
+The excitement was palpable, but mothers have been blessed with the microscopic eye.
 Immediately my mom’s radar got active and she asked me – Kaha? (to where) I told her the entire sequence of conversation.
 I don’t recall any major change in her reactions that time.
 All she told me was to sit at home there is nothing like pari or secret garden.
 Next day morning bhaiyaji (rickshaw driver) never came to pick me up for school.

-I was in 10th and mathematics was a pain, got extra tutions as home class.
+I was in 10th and mathematics was a pain, got extra tuition as the home class.
 Maths Sir was a man in 40’s, he used to come as early as 5 am to teach maths.
 Mom would bring tea for Sir, and leave us for an hour to study.
-Initially Sir made me sit on the other side of the table.
+Initially, Sir made me sit on the other side of the table.
 As time progressed and his familiarity sitting positions altered.
-Now, I am told to sit next to him for better understanding.
+Now, I am told to sit next to him for a better understanding.
 (Today, I wonder how?)
 He was explaining algebra, but his hand was on my thigh.
 Like a dumb, I did not react nor protest.
 Next day his hand was on my shoulder, again I could not react nor understood his intentions.
 He was in my house and for God SAKE a teacher.